WalletScrutiny/WalletScrutinyCom/_android/bit7pay.com.bit7pay.md

 ---

-Note: The app name is similar to

-- {% include walletLink.html wallet='android/com.bitpay.wallet' verdict='true' %}
+Despite its name resembling {% include walletLink.html wallet='android/com.bitpay.wallet' verdict='true' %}, it doesn't look like a fake "BitPay" wallet trying to fool users.

-The only difference is this app has a '7' between the word 'bit' and 'pay'.

 The homepage for this app is no longer online.